CraftAcademy/workshop/walkthroughs/step6.md

 0 examples, 0 failures
 ```

-Okay, this means that you have successfully added set up RSpec as a testing framework and
+Okay, this means that you have successfully added and set up RSpec as a testing framework.
+The next step will be to start writing some tests for our `Course` class.